Here's when all off-Broadway shows are opening

 The award-winning revival of Little Shop of Horrors will reopen at the Westside Theatre from September 17.
 Jeremy Jordan will finally get to play the role of Seymour, joined by Christian Borle and Tammy Blanchard who reprise the roles of Orin Scrivello DDS and Audrey respectively.
 Find out more about Little Shop of Horrors in New York here.

-Jocelyn Bioh's Nollywood Dreams will finally receive its world premiere at the Newman Mills Theater in October.
+Jocelyn Bioh's Nollywood Dreams will finally receive its world premiere at the Newman Mills Theater.
 Set in 1990s Nigeria, a budding actress lands a coveted role in a feature film, attracting the attention of a nationwide heartthrob.
-Find out more about MCC Theater's reopening season here.
+Nollywood Dreams runs from October 21 - November 28.
+Find out more about Nollywood Dreams in New York here.

 Joshua Harmon's Prayers for a French Republic will begin performances at New York City Center this upcoming season.
 Previews begin on Jan.
 11, 2022, ahead of an opening night on Feb.
 1, 2022.